 This haunting image by Eugene Berman was painted on a sheet of paper cut in the shape of a heart, mounted to a sheet of white-speckled black paper, encircled with metal shavings, and set in an antique frame selected by the artist.
 The title, Radiograph of a Heart, refers to the medical X-rays that doctors had only recently come to use.
 Berman, however, seems to suggest that while the heart may be scientifically monitored, the emotions traditionally ascribed to it lie beyond the grasp of medical science.

-Russian by birth, Berman [below left] fled St. Petersburg for Paris after the revolution, and then, as a Jew, he fled Europe during the onslaught of World War II.
-Having taken a comfortable refuge in New York and Hollywood, his peace of mind was shattered once again by the suicide of his wife, the actress Una Munson [below right], who had played Belle Watling in Gone With the Wind.
-This distressing event — “Don’t follow me” she admonished in her suicide note — cast him adrift once again.
-He eventually came to rest in Rome, where he passed his remaining years more calmly.
+Russian by birth, Berman [below left] fled St. Petersburg for Paris after the revolution, and then, as a Jew, fled Europe during the onslaught of World War II.
+Having taken a comfortable refuge in New York and Hollywood, his peace of mind was shattered again by the suicide of his wife, the actress Una Munson [below right], who had played Belle Watling in Gone With the Wind.
+This distressing event — “Don’t follow me” she admonished in her suicide note — cast him adrift once more.
+He eventually came to rest in Rome, where he would pass his final years more calmly.

-Along with his brother Leonid, Pavel Tchelitchew, and Christian Bérard, Berman was a painter of the Neo-Romantic school.
-The works by these artists were avidly collected in the 1930s and 40s by, among others, Alfred Barr, the founding director of the Museum of Modern Art.
-Since then the school has fallen from favor.
-But if fashion reverses itself again, perhaps Berman’s paintings — or rather those that haven’t been deaccessioned already — will emerge from storage to take their rightful place on those hallowed walls.
+Eugene Berman, along with his brother Leonid, Pavel Tchelitchew, and Christian Bérard, was a leading figure in the Neo-Romantic school of painting.
+In the 1930s and 40s their works were avidly collected and exhibited by, among others, Alfred Barr, the founding director of the Museum of Modern Art.
+Since then this school has fallen from favor.
+But in an art world where fashion reigns, what’s in today is out tomorrow, until it’s revived some years later.
+And so Berman’s paintings in the museum’s collection — at least those that haven’t yet been deaccessioned — may reemerge to resume their rightful places on those hallowed walls.

 Latin or South American, possibly Cuzco school.
 Portrait of a Noblewoman, circa 1700.
 Oil on canvas, in a later giltwood frame.
 37 “ x 28 ¾” $10,000